oaztech/debugger_dumper-whoops-samfony_on-wordpress-as-plugin/README.md

 # Debugger Dumper && whoops Samfony on Wordpress as plugin
-This plugin give you power of debugin by using whoops package of Samfony for handling and trance errors and the dump function to print on web browser information contained on the varible passed on parametres and more infos with argonomic desaign to take developement more freandly.
+This plugin give you power of debugging by using whoops package of Symfony for handling and trance errors and the dump function to print on web browser information contained on the variable passed on parameters and more infos with ergonomic design to take development more friendly.